March 24, 2026 · Benjamin J. Treger

 It doesn’t.

 At-will employment has significant exceptions under both California and federal law.
-When a termination violates one of those exceptions, it becomes wrongful termination, and the employee may be entitled to substantial damages including lost wages, emotional distress, punitive damages, and attorneys’ fees.
+When a termination violates one of those exceptions, it becomes wrongful termination, and the employee may be entitled to substantial damages.

 What Makes a Termination “Wrongful”

 A termination is wrongful when the real reason behind it violates a specific legal protection.
-The most common categories include:
+The label the employer puts on it is irrelevant.
+What matters is the actual motive.
+The most common categories of wrongful termination in California include the following.

 Discrimination.
-California’s Fair Employment and Housing Act (FEHA) prohibits employers from firing workers based on race, color, national origin, ancestry, sex, gender identity, sexual orientation, age (40+), disability, medical condition, genetic information, marital status, pregnancy, religion, or military/veteran status.
-If you were terminated because of who you are, that’s illegal regardless of what the employer writes in the termination letter.
+California’s Fair Employment and Housing Act (FEHA) prohibits employers from firing workers based on race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, age (40+), disability, medical condition, genetic information, marital status, pregnancy, religion, or military and veteran status.
+If you were terminated because of who you are, that is illegal regardless of what the employer writes in the termination letter or tells you in the exit meeting.

 Retaliation.
-If you reported illegal activity (wage theft, safety violations, fraud), complained about discrimination or harassment, filed a workers’ compensation claim, requested legally protected leave, or participated in a government investigation, and then you were fired, that’s retaliation.
-California law broadly protects employees who exercise their legal rights.
+If you reported illegal activity (wage theft, safety violations, fraud, harassment), complained about discrimination, filed a workers’ compensation claim, requested legally protected leave, participated in a government investigation, or refused to do something you reasonably believed was unlawful, and then you were fired, that is retaliation.
+California provides some of the broadest retaliation protections in the country, and they apply to internal complaints, not just formal government filings.

 Violation of public policy.
-Employers cannot fire you for refusing to break the law, performing a legal obligation (like jury duty), or exercising a constitutional right.
-This is one of the broadest protections in California employment law.
+Employers cannot fire you for refusing to break the law, performing a legal obligation (like jury duty or responding to a subpoena), or exercising a constitutional or statutory right.
+This is one of the broadest protections in California employment law and serves as a catch-all for terminations that are clearly wrong even if they don’t fit neatly into another statutory category.

 Breach of contract.
 If you have an employment agreement (written, oral, or implied) that limits termination to specific circumstances or requires cause, a termination outside those terms is a breach.
-Even employee handbooks can sometimes create implied contractual protections.
+Even employee handbooks, offer letters, and consistent company practices can sometimes create implied contractual protections that override at-will status.

-CFRA/FMLA retaliation.
+CFRA/FMLA interference and retaliation.
 Employers cannot fire you for taking or requesting family or medical leave under the California Family Rights Act or the federal Family and Medical Leave Act.
+They also cannot fire you to prevent you from becoming eligible for leave, or to punish you for having used leave in the past.

 The “Real Reason” vs. the Stated Reason

-Most employers don’t say “we’re firing you because you filed a complaint.”
-They say “restructuring,” “performance issues,” or “not a good fit.”
-The stated reason is often a pretext: a neutral-sounding justification designed to cover the real, illegal motive.
+Most employers do not say “we’re firing you because you filed a complaint” or “we’re letting you go because of your age.”
+They say “restructuring,” “performance issues,” “not a good fit,” or “going in a different direction.”
+The stated reason is often a pretext: a neutral-sounding justification designed to mask the real, illegal motive.

 What Damages Are Available

-If you prove wrongful termination, California law provides several categories of recovery:
+If you prove wrongful termination, California law provides several categories of recovery, and they can be combined.

 Lost wages and benefits.
-This includes past lost earnings (from the date of termination to trial) and future lost earnings (projected forward based on your career trajectory).
-Benefits like health insurance and retirement contributions are also recoverable.
+This includes past lost earnings from the date of termination to trial or settlement, and future lost earnings projected forward based on your career trajectory and earning potential.
+Benefits like health insurance, retirement contributions, stock options, and bonuses are also recoverable.
+For higher-earning employees or employees terminated later in their careers, this category alone can be substantial.

 Emotional distress.
 Wrongful termination causes real psychological harm.
-California allows recovery for the anxiety, depression, humiliation, and loss of self-worth that typically accompany an illegal firing.
+California allows recovery for the anxiety, depression, humiliation, loss of sleep, strained relationships, and diminished sense of self-worth that typically accompany an illegal firing.
+Juries take these damages seriously, and they can be significant, especially in cases involving harassment, discrimination, or egregious employer conduct.

 Punitive damages.
-In cases involving malice, oppression, or fraud (which includes many discrimination and retaliation cases), courts can award punitive damages designed to punish the employer and deter future misconduct.
+In cases involving malice, oppression, or fraud, courts can award punitive damages designed to punish the employer and deter future misconduct.
+Punitive damages are based on the employer’s financial condition and the reprehensibility of the conduct.
+They are not available in every case, but when they are, they can be a multiple of the compensatory damages.

 Attorneys’ fees and costs.
 Under FEHA and other statutes, a prevailing employee recovers reasonable attorneys’ fees.
-This means your employer pays for your lawyer if you win.
+This means your employer pays for your lawyer if you win, and it adds significant leverage to settlement negotiations.

 What to Do If You Think You Were Wrongfully Terminated

-Document everything.
-Save emails, text messages, performance reviews, and any communications related to your termination or the events leading up to it.
-Write down what happened while the details are fresh.
+Document everything immediately.
+Save emails, text messages, performance reviews, written complaints, and any communications related to your termination or the events leading up to it.
+Forward relevant documents to your personal email before you lose access to company systems.
+Write down what happened while the details are fresh, including dates, names, locations, and what was said.

 Don’t sign anything without reading it carefully.
-Employers often present severance agreements that include broad releases of claims.
-Once you sign, you may give up your right to sue.
-Have an attorney review any agreement before you sign.
+Employers often present severance agreements or separation agreements that include broad releases of claims.
+Once you sign, you may permanently give up your right to pursue legal action.
+Have an attorney review any agreement before you sign it.
+The employer can wait; you cannot undo a signed release.

 Act quickly.
 Statutes of limitations apply.
-For FEHA claims, you generally have three years to file a complaint with the Civil Rights Department (formerly DFEH).
-Other claims may have shorter deadlines.
-The sooner you consult an attorney, the better your options.
+For FEHA claims, you generally have three years to file a complaint with the Civil Rights Department.
+For breach of contract, the deadline may be two or four years depending on the type of contract.
+Other claims may have shorter windows.
+Evidence fades and witnesses scatter over time.
+The sooner you consult an attorney, the stronger your position.

 Talk to an employment lawyer.
-An experienced plaintiff’s attorney can evaluate your situation, identify all potential claims (there are often more than you realize), and advise you on the strength of your case.
 At Treger Legal, the initial consultation is free and confidential, and we handle cases on contingency: you pay nothing unless we recover for you.
+An experienced attorney can evaluate your situation, identify all potential claims (there are often more than you realize), and advise you on the best path forward.

 This post is for informational purposes only and does not constitute legal advice.
 Employment law is highly fact-specific.
 If you believe you have been wrongfully terminated, consult with a qualified employment attorney about your specific situation.